splitio/split-openfeature-provider-java/README.md

 # Split OpenFeature Provider for Java

-This contains the Java Split Provider for OpenFeature as well as the hooks the client should add.
+This contains the Java Split Provider for OpenFeature.